hgouraud/gwtolatex/README.txt

 - dune exec -- gwtolatex -test n to try gwttolatex-testn.ext where ext is txt or html

-Make distribution will create a folder gwl_dist containing the necessary components Copy or move this folder into your bases folder.
+Make distribution will create a folder gw2l_dist containing the necessary components Copy or move this folder into your bases folder.
-Create a folder bases/Livres containing the input file Xxxx.txt and possible supplemental associated to \input{file} commands that may appear in Xxxx.txt.
+Create a folder Livres containing the input file Xxxx.txt and possible supplemental files associated to <x Input file> commands that may appear in Xxxx.txt.
+In those files, the macro %%%LIVRES%%% will be replaced by the value of the -livres start parameter.
 Run the gwl.sh script after editing your preferences.
 The resulting .pdf file would be moved into the Livres folder